One-Year Fast-Track Course-Based MBA Degree vs. Competency-Based MBA: Which Is Right for You?

-Both a competency-based MBA program and a fast-track course-based MBA program can help you earn a master’s of business administration in less time than it takes to earn an MBA through a traditional program.
+Both a competency-based MBA program and a one-year fast-track course-based MBA program can help you earn a master’s in business administration in less time than it takes to earn an MBA through a traditional program.
 And since both are available at universities offering online learning, you can earn either from home and on a flexible schedule that lets you choose when in the day you focus on your coursework.
 For working professionals looking to earn an advanced business degree, either program can make it possible to balance full-time work with education and family.
-However, to get the most benefit, you need to choose the program that’s right for you.
+However, to get the most benefit, you need to choose the option that’s right for you.
 And that begins by understanding how the two programs differ.

 The primary difference between these two types of business administration master’s programs is in the way you learn and earn credits.

 In a competency-based degree program, you will master specific business administration degree skills (called competencies) at whatever pace works best for you.
 While there is no set weekly schedule, you will have access to learning resources provided by faculty and can also draw on your existing base of knowledge.
 As soon as you feel you’ve mastered a competency, you can take an assessment.
 Once you’ve proven proficiency in all the competencies, you’ll earn your MBA degree.

 A one-year fast-track course-based degree program operates like a traditional degree program.
 The difference is, a one-year fast-track course-based program lets you double up on your courses, giving you the ability to complete the degree requirements faster.
 In the top MBA programs offering a one-year fast-track course-based option, you can take two courses every eight weeks, which will typically require 30 to 35 weekly hours of your time.
 Once you’ve completed and passed all the required courses, you earn your MBA degree.

 How Long Does It Take to Get an MBA From a Competency-Based Program vs. a One-Year Fast-Track Course-Based Program?